Discover more from touch & feel

 the other side of yourself, myself, the world. the changes that have happened across all possible levels since our last shared note could not have been imagined. i hope you (and your family) are well — stronger, brighter. i believe i am.

-i finally feel the bandwidth to be curious again and make something. covid hit, my marriage dissolved, i moved back to new york. all of those events and the events in between, amounted to be the greatest psychological challenge of my time.
+i finally feel the bandwidth to be curious again and make something. covid hit and i moved back to new york. all of those events and the events in between, amounted to be a significant challenge.

 but that was then and now is now and the capacity to create is back 🔥 i briefly considered the playground to play in — to play with the web or stay in iOS land. coarse thoughts on pros of each playground, in the context of “art”, which also serves as cons for the other: